ai-cfia/nachet/backend/app/blob/s3_bucket_naming.md

 The following example bucket names are valid but not recommended for uses other than static website hosting because they contain periods (.):

-example.com  <!-- markdownlint-disable-line MD034 -->
+example.com  <!-- markdown-link-check-disable-line -->

-<www.example.com>  <!-- markdownlint-disable-line MD034 -->
+<www.example.com>  <!-- markdown-link-check-disable-line -->

 my.example.s3.bucket